dimak01/sharp-bridge/docs/Technical/README.md

 ## Overview

-Sharp Bridge is a real-time bridge application that connects iPhone's VTube Studio to VTube Studio on PC.
+Sharp Bridge is a real-time bridge application in the form of VTube Studio Plugin that connects iPhone's VTube Studio to VTube Studio on PC.
 It follows an **orchestrated pipeline architecture** with resilient design, configuration-driven behavior, and a console-based user interface.

 ## Documentation Structure